Website Manager

 Draft & Roster Creation

-1. The League determines the number of teams at each division.
+1. The League determines the number of teams and roster sizes for each division and assigns managers.

-4. Team Managers' names are drawn randomly out of a hat to determine draft order position.
+2. Team Managers' names are drawn out of a hat to determine draft order position.

 During the draft, managers will balance the competitiveness of the division by ensuring certain skill positions are equally distributed (i.e. we don’t allow one team to have 3 catchers while another team doesn’t have any).